Holidays Calendar for April 4, 2023

 • 2013 A building collapsed in a suburb of Thane, Maharashtra, India.
 74 people died, including 18 children, 33 men and 23 women.

-• 2002 The peace treaty was signed by the Angolan government and the UNITA (National Union for the Total Independence of Angola) rebels marking the end of the Angolan Civil War.
+• 2002 A peace treaty was signed by the Angolan government and the UNITA (National Union for the Total Independence of Angola) rebels, marking the end of the Angolan Civil War.

-• 1993 Died: Alfred Mosher Butts, American game architect, best known as the inventor of Scrabble game.
+• 1993 Died: Alfred Mosher Butts, American architect best known as the inventor of the board game Scrabble.

 • 1984 Ronald Reagan, President of the USA, called for an international ban of chemical weapons.
 They were banned only in 1993 under the Chemical Weapons Convention.